-Grade 11=Conceptual Chemistry or Intro to Chemistry (one of the two is Required)
+Grade 11= Intro to Chemistry - Required

 Grade 12=Anatomy & Physiology and/or Advanced Chemistry and/or Physics

 Social Studies: 6 credits

 Each student is required to successfully complete two semesters (1-credit each) in American History (junior year) and one semester in Government and one semester in Economics (senior year) in order to earn a diploma.
 The other two credits may be earned in any elective high school Social Studies courses.